The best movies on Hulu right now

 Related reading: The best and worst reviewed movies of 2019

 Have you ever wondered how Ruth Bader Ginsburg became the Notorious RBG?
-This fiercely unapologetic documentary seeks to answer just that, by taking a methodical, adoring, and often humorous look at the exceptional career and life of the Supreme Court justice.
-Featuring interviews with the likes of Gloria Steinem, Bill Clinton, Ginsburg’s Harvard Law graduate granddaughter, and of course the justice herself, the film is an informative and inspiring doc that does the icon proud.
+This fiercely unapologetic documentary seeks to answer just that, by taking a methodical, adoring, and often humorous look at the exceptional career and life of the Supreme Court justice, who died Sept.
+18 at the age of 87.
+Featuring interviews with the likes of Gloria Steinem, Bill Clinton, Ginsburg’s Harvard Law graduate granddaughter, and of course the justice herself, the film is an informative and inspiring doc that does the late icon proud.

 Talent: Julie Cohen, Betsy West (directors), Ruth Bader Ginsburg (subject)